 Tangers is up huge.

-Oh, if they're gonna lose their shirt, don't you think people are trading?
+Oh, if they're going to lose their shirt, don't you think people are trading?

-If they traded 80 billion shares today, people are ringing a register.
+If it traded 80 billion shares today, people are ringing a register.

 I have a kid who bought a house.

-So, yes, some people are gonna lose it, some are gonna win.
+So yes, some people are going to lose and some are going to win.

 They were small names.